Sabri Brothers: 2000 onwards

 The Sabri Brothers performed at Musica Sacra International Marktoberdorf Event concerts during the year 2000 in Germany.
+They also performed at Sufi Soul Festival held in Kall, Germany.

 Maqbool Ahmed Sabri and Mehmood Ghaznavi Sabri did several tours of India and recorded various albums which were released by Tips Music.

 In 2001, Kamal Ahmed Sabri, the second eldest of the Sabri Brothers, died after suffering a second heart attack.
 After his death, the use of instruments such as swarmandal (zither) and chidya tarang (Flexatone) came to an end in the Sabri Brothers group.
 Later the same year, the Sabri Brothers performed live in DOM at the On The Carpet Oriental Culture Festival on 17 November 2001 in Moscow, which was later released in 2003 as the album Live in Moscow – Diwani.In 2005, The Sabri Brothers performed at Virsast Festival held in Dehradun, India.
-The same year, Maqbool Ahmed Sabri was invited to perform in different cities in Madhya Pardesh, India, and was awarded the Tansen Samman Award by the government of Madhya Pradesh.
+The same year, Maqbool Ahmed Sabri was invited to perform in different cities in Madhya Pradesh, India, and was awarded the Tansen Samman Award by the government of Madhya Pradesh.

 In 2006, the Sabri Brothers performed at Ajmer Sharif and in Pune, Maharashtra.
 The same year, Maqbool Ahmed Sabri rerecorded and re-released his old hit qawwalis including "Khwaja Ki Deewani", "Mera Koi Nahi Hai Tere Siwa", "Mann Bole Mann", and "Hum Panjatani Hai" which were released by SB Studios in Karachi and proved to be a big hit worldwide.

 The Sabri Brothers led by Maqbool Ahmed Sabri and Mehmood Ghaznavi Sabri continued to tour and performed in Russia in the year 2007.